josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

 <code-example header="src/app/app.component.html" path="binding-syntax/src/app/app.component.html" region="disabled-button"></code-example>

-Notice that the binding is to the `disabled` property of the button's DOM element, not the attribute.
+Notice that the binding is to the `disabled` property of the DOM element for the button, not the attribute.
 Data binding works with properties of DOM elements, components, and directives, not HTML attributes.

 <a id="html-attribute-vs-dom-property"></a>